 - A1.
 Actively work with the community, development and building industry to increase the awareness and acceptance of well-designed developments that complement the character of Ballan.
 This may include forums, education workshops, study tours, etc. - A2.
 Review and update the Municipal Strategic Statement to include a revised Ballan Framework Plan that identifies the long term settlement boundary, policy and objectives for achieving preferred design outcomes, while recognising the importance of the country landscape and ensuring the valued characteristics of Ballan are protected. - A3.
 Prepare Urban Design Guidelines for residential development within Ballan and use them to assist planners and applicants.
-The Guidelines should consider the public realm, built form, subdivision design, natural environment and landscape, front fencing and sustainability. - A4.
+The Guidelines should consider the public realm, built form, subdivision design, waterways, natural environment and landscape, front fencing and sustainability. - A4.
 Prepare Street Tree Planting Guidelines that provide a vision for street tree planting and street design within Ballan, particularly in relation to subdivision developments and gateways. - A5.
-Review the existing gateways and prepare an implementation strategy to enhance the gateways for the long term.
+Review the existing gateways and prepare an implementation strategy to enhance the gateways for the long term. - A6.
+Actively work with Melbourne Water to protect the Werribee River and it's tributaries.